 – Some are very loyal to their appraisers, especially if they have worked for them when business was strong several years ago.

 Typically you don’t communicate with the lender who ordered the appraisal.
 That can be a plus or a minus.
 The plus side is no phone calls.
-The minus side is not being able to communicate and problems or ask any questions.
+The minus side is not being able to communicate about problems or ask any questions.

 Should you work for an AMC?